PeterLurf/ML/README.md

 # ML
-A portfolio of machine learning code with a focus of demonstrating knowledge in subject area
+A portfolio of machine learning code